sveltejs/kit/documentation/docs/01-project-structure.md

 Holds Vite output used directly when you run `npm run dev` or as intermediate output of `npm run build`.

+### tests/

+If PlayWright is set, this folder is place for testing your app.

 ### Other

 Based on options you selected when initializing the project, there other files will be generated for tools like Git, ESLint, Prettier, TypeScript, and PlayWright.